Dancing at the Blue Iguana

-Dancing at the Blue Iguana is a 2000 American erotic drama film, released September 14, 2000, directed by Michael Radford about the lives of strippers at a gentlemen's club.
+Dancing at the Blue Iguana is a 2000 American erotic drama film, directed by Michael Radford, about the lives of strippers at a strip club in Los Angeles, California's San Fernando Valley.
 The film was based on an improvisational workshop involving the lead actors.
-It explores the intersecting lives of five exotic dancers who work at a San Fernando Valley strip club, the Blue Iguana, and the difficulties in their lives.
+It explores the intersecting lives of five exotic dancers who work at the Blue Iguana and the difficulties in their lives.
+The film was released on September 14, 2000, at the Toronto International Film Festival.

 Plot

 Angel (Daryl Hannah) wishes for a baby of her own or a foster child to take care of, but her messy, dysfunctional existence makes this an impossible dream.
 Jo (Jennifer Tilly) is pregnant, wants an abortion, and can barely contain her rage at the world, which is useful in her moonlighting as a dominatrix.
 Jasmine (Sandra Oh) writes beautiful poetry on the side and finally finds a boyfriend.
-She tells him she's a stripper, but he maintains that he is all right with it.
+She reveals to him that she is a stripper, and he maintains that he can accept that.
 However, once he sees her dance at the club, he disapproves silently and leaves.

-Jesse (Charlotte Ayanna), the youngest and newest stripper looks for acceptance and love among the strippers and customers, but is eventually beaten by her boyfriend, leading her to drink and depression.
+Jesse (Charlotte Ayanna) is the youngest and newest stripper who looks for acceptance and love among the strippers and customers.
+She is eventually beaten by her boyfriend which leads her to alcohol abuse and depression.
 Stormy (Sheila Kelley) is having an incestuous relationship with her brother.

 Companion documentary

-In 2001, actress Daryl Hannah released a one-hour companion documentary, Strip Notes, based on her experience researching her role as a stripper in the film, which is included as an extra on the Dancing at the Blue Iguana DVD.
-Hannah stars along with Charlotte Ayanna, Elias Koteas, Jennifer Tilly, and Sandra Oh.
+In 2001, Daryl Hannah released a one-hour companion documentary, Strip Notes, based on her experience researching her role as a stripper in the film.
+It is included on the Dancing at the Blue Iguana DVD.
+It features all of the lead actresses in the film as well as Elias Koteas.